jennajones12/atlas-low_level_programming/hash_tables/README.md

 This directory contains an implementation of a hash table in C, along with functions to create, manipulate, and delete hash tables.
 The provided functions adhere to the Betty style guidelines and compile with gcc using the -Wall -pedantic -Werror -Wextra -std=gnu89 flags.

+This README provides detailed information on each function along with usage examples to help understand and utilize hash table functions effectively.

 FUNCTIONS